Germany defends trade surplus before IMF, World Bank meetings

 BERLIN Germany on Thursday pushed back against U.S. criticism of its trade surplus, saying ahead of global finance talks in Washington that nobody could blame Berlin for the competitiveness of 'Made in Germany' products.

 "Our companies produce high-quality machines and equipment that customers abroad like to buy.
-We do not have to apologize for this," she told mass-selling Bild newspaper.
+We do not have to apologise for this," she told mass-selling Bild newspaper.

 She pointed to political efforts, such as the introduction of a national minimum wage, tax cuts and increased investment activity to boost domestic demand and imports, as ways of reducing the trade gap.